liviux/azure-github-actions-demo/README.md

 >- Then output the code in a single code block.
 >Wait for my instructions.

-I tried to implement GPT4 instructions here, and when stuck, used some tips from other answers too.
+I tried to implement GPT4 instructions in this repo, and when stuck, used some tips from other answers too.

 Now the steps and every answer: